-The rides offer breath-taking views of the desert, and since the Saguaro National Forest has a large number of trails, guests won’t repeat a ride on a single trail in a week.
+The rides offer breath-taking views of the desert, and since the Saguaro National Park has a large number of trails, guests won’t repeat a ride on a single trail in a week.
 The breakfast ride is the best start to the day, taking a slow ride out into the desert where WSR has a hot breakfast set up and waiting.
 Guests can then head back to the ranch, or continue on for a fast ride.
 Bring a camera because any of the rides will provide scenery that is unique and sure to impress family and friends.
 Kids are allowed to do slow rides starting at the age of 5, and for fast rides children 8 and up who can pass a quick test.

 Other unique traits of White Stallion is their “honor bar.”
 In the Lodge is a bar and pool table where they serve complimentary hors d’oeuvres for all guests the hour prior to the dinner bell ringing.
 The honor bar allows guests to choose their alcoholic and non-alcoholic beverages and fill out a “chit” which the front desk tallies and then puts on the guest’s bill at check out.
 Breakfast, lunch, and dinner can be enjoyed inside or outside, and the menu has something for every palate.
 Breakfast has two options, one made to order hot, or continental breakfast.
 Coffee, tea, and lemonade are always available for guests free of charge.
 You are called to dinner with a traditional dinner bell and it is served buffet style.
-Lunches can be made to take by just asking at the front desk.
-Special dietary requests are accommodated, again, just by notifying the staff ahead of time.

 Guests will regularly see the True family leading rides and greeting/mingling with guests, making it feel very homey.
-White Stallion was voted as one of the 10 Best Family Resorts in the US by readers of USA Today, and that is a badge of honor for a dude ranch.
+White Stallion was voted number one in the 10 Best Family Resorts in the US by readers of USA Today, and that is a badge of honor for a dude ranch.
 No matter how many people in your party, or how short or long your stay, White Stallion Ranch will treat you as if you are the most important guest and do everything they can to make sure you leave with a smile on your face, memories for a lifetime, and a desire to return again soon.